osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 Any existing data will have to be migrated by you.
 The filesystems from login04.osgconnect.net and login05.osgconnect.net will be mounted **temporarily** on the new access points.
-Please ensure that you have copied all data you need by the July 15th deadline.
+Please ensure that you have copied all data you need by the August 15th deadline.

 Once logged in to the new access points, you will find the old data at: